timeglitch/inventory_data_validation/README.md

 # Inventory Data Validation

-This repository contains scripts and tools for validating inventory data.
+This repository contains scripts and tools for validating inventory, cobbler, and puppet data.
 The goal is to ensure that the data is accurate, consistent, and complete before it is used in any downstream processes.

 ## Features

 - **Data Integrity Checks**: Verify that the data meets predefined integrity constraints.
+- **Completeness Checks**: Confirm that all required data fields are populated.
 - **Consistency Checks**: Ensure that the data is consistent across different datasets.
-- **Completeness Checks**: Confirm that all required data fields are populated.

 ## Getting Started